djlljd001/ECE-143-Project-Group-16/README.md

 # Analysis of Ninth Grader’s Science Self Efficacy (ECE143 - Team 16)

 ## Team Members
-- Shreyas Rajesh(A53324553)
+- Shreyas Rajesh (A53324553)
-- Subrato Chakravorty
+- Subrato Chakravorty (A53322325)
 - Kalvin Goode (A12620672)
 - Jinglong Du (A12620446)

 ## Problem
-Analysing students' self-efficacy(interest in taking up STEM subjects as their career) in STEM course during high school years.
+Analysing students' self-efficacy (interest in taking up STEM subjects as their career) in STEM course during high school years.
 In our case, to limit the extent of our study, we focus only on 9th Graders and Science self-efficacy.

 ## Dataset

-We are using 2009 high school student and school data from the following website:
+This study employs public-use data from the High School Longitudinal Study of 2009 (HSLS:09).
+One important difference between HSLS:09 and previous studies is its focus on STEM education; one specific goal of the study is to gain an understanding of the factors that lead students to choose science, technology, engineering, and mathematics courses, majors, and careers.

+Dataset can be found at: https://nces.ed.gov/EDAT/Data/Zip/HSLS_2016_v1_0_CSV_Datasets.zip

 ## Summary